natestormer/portfolio-course-static/README.md

 ### Course Milestones

+We use this [Figma File](https://www.figma.com/file/noEnNgyrvsZg9Zeibo5rwD/Portfolio-Workshop?node-id=167%3A0) to plan our site.

 1. Build a site as static assets (HTML, CSS, JS) and host on Netlify.
 1. Convert the static assets to a Gatsby + React app so we can add fun interactions and dynamic data sourcing (this will exist in another repository).